 Cost of Resetting a Ring

 Resetting a ring is significantly less expensive than buying a new ring, but the price will vary depending on exactly what you want done.
 “It could go from $1,000 up to $4,000 or $5,000,” says Razon.
-“It really depends on what kind of setting and change you from the original setting.”
-Obviously adding more diamonds is going to be more expensive, while simply moving the stone from one setting to another will be cheaper.
+“It really depends on what kind of setting and change you [make] from the original setting.”
+Obviously, adding more diamonds is going to be more expensive, while simply moving the stone from one setting to another will be more affordable.

 How to Reset a Ring